Multi-Contact Inertial Parameters Estimation and Localization in Legged Robots: DDP with parametrized dynamics

 The search directions obtained from \Cref{eq:policy_w,eq:policy_p_dx0,eq:policy_p_null} provide updates for the system's uncertainties, parameters, and arrival state.
-To determine the step length along these directions, we perfom a forward rollout of the disturbed system's dynamics and evaluate the associated costs with the \textit{a-posteriori estimate}.
-Below, we develop two distinct approaches inspired by optimal control literature, known as feasibility-driven and multiple shooting.
+To determine the step length along these directions, we perfom a forward rollout of the disturbed system's dynamics and evaluate the associated costs.
+Below, we describe our novel approach inspired by optimal control literature, known as multiple shooting.
 Let's start by describing how we update the arrival state and parameters first.